fusioncharts/dev_centre_docs/getting-started/vue/slice-data-plot-using-custom-api-in-vuejs.md

 5. Add the `render()` function to create the **radio buttons** inside the `<div>`.

 6. Create a `DOM` element and the `react-fusioncharts` component is passed directly to the **ReactDOM.render()** method.

+The above chart has been rendered using the following steps:

+1. Include the necessary libraries and components using `import`.
+For example, `vue-fusioncharts`, `fusioncharts`, etc.

+2. Register `vue-fusioncharts` component.

+3. Store the chart configuration in a JSON object.
+In the JSON object:
+    * Set the chart type as `column2d`.
+Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
+    * Set the width and height of the chart in pixels.
+    * Set the `dataFormat` as JSON.
+    * Embed the json data as the value of `dataSource`.

+4. Call a `chartInstance` API `chartType` to change the chart type after the chart has been rendered.

+5. Create a `fusioncharts` directive in a template.

+6. Create Radio buttons for Column 2D, Bar 2D and Pie 2D in a template.